 Staunton Rotary Club Award - Received in July 2016.
 Inspired by the Augusta Garden Club’s three-year effort (2013-2016) in collaboration with the city to plant dogwoods at Gypsy Hill Park (Staunton’s largest park) after many dogwoods were destroyed by the anthracnose blight, a new project was introduced to the Staunton Rotary Club.
 The Augusta Garden Club was awarded $500 to celebrate the diversity of Staunton by focusing on Montgomery Hall Park to enhance the beautification of this historic venue.

-Garden Club of America 2017 Founders Fund Award - Received May 2017.
+Garden Club of America 2017 Founders Fund Award - Received in May 2017.
 As runner-up for this grant, the Augusta Garden Club of Staunton was awarded $10,000 to use for Project Dogwood.
-The Augusta Garden Club will work with city horticulturist Matt Sensabaugh to plant additional resistant dogwoods in city parks and schoolyards.
+The Augusta Garden Club partnered with city horticulturist Matt Sensabaugh to plant dogwoods at three elementary schools and the Virginia School for the Deaf and the Blind.
 As part of the Founders Fund Award, the Augusta Garden Club will contribute educational signage in the parks and will create teaching materials for students.

 Matthew Sensabaugh, Horticulturist for the City of Staunton, VA, has had a distinguished career in horticulture.
 He started young and has been a gardener all his life.
 As a toddler, he loved playing in the dirt of his mother’s potted plants and was often scolded for the mess he joyfully created.
 It is no wonder Matt went on to obtain a BS degree in Horticulture from Virginia Tech and become a certified arborist.
 After college, he worked in landscape contracting and construction for five years.
 Upon moving to Staunton, he joined the staff of a local landscaper.
 He also worked at Monticello with the Thomas Jefferson Foundation, and as if this were not enough, he ran a contracting business on the side for ten years.
 In 2005, he was hired by the Staunton’s Parks Department.